 If a student does not attend a course for the first two weeks, they will automatically be dropped by the Registrar.
-Their tuition will be refunded but the Administration Fee and Technology Fee are non-refundable.
+Only 75% of the course's tuition is refundable.
+The Administration Fee and Technology Fee are non-refundable.

 If a student stops attending, then the Registrar will apply the Student Attendance Policy to determine the last date of attendance and will assign the notation F/A (Failure to Attend) to the student's record.
 Students who do not use the Withdrawal Drop Form are not eligible to receive any refunds.